shashank-srikant/dotfiles/README.md

 ## GMail passkey to access emails from another account
 1. Go to Accounts -> Security
 2. Search for "App passwords" in the search bar.
-Generally not listed in the security options.
+Do not hit enter -- just type the phrase and find the right option in the drop-down prompted by gmail.
+The option for 'app passwords' is sadly not listed in the Security tab.
 3. For App passwords to be applicable, you'll need to first enable 2-FA.
 4. Copy one-time app password and paste it in the host Gmail's settings -> Accounts and settings -> Send mail as -> Add another email ID.